-Industry, private engineering consulting practice, and governmental agencies are looking for the technologically educated person who has the broad overview that the Dual Degree Program provides.
-Past participants in the program enthusiastically endorse the concept and are pleased that they took the fifth year to complete requirements for the two degrees, one from Georgia Southwestern State University and one from Georgia Institute of Technology (Georgia Tech).
+Industry, private engineering consulting practices, and governmental agencies are looking for the technologically educated person who has the broad overview that the Dual-Degree Program provides.
+The Dual-Degree Program has an established record for providing the path to a successful engineering career.